Owl habitat cuts by Trump appointees used ‘faulty’ science

 In rejecting the Trump rule, federal officials said the dual threats of wildfires and competition from the barred owl underscore why more forest needs protection — to make sure there’s enough “redundancy” of habitat that a large fire won’t doom the species.

-A large-scale barred owl removal program is not in place and officials said the best science shows protecting older forests is critical.
+A large-scale barred owl removal program is not in place.
+Wildlife officials said the best science shows protecting older forests — where owls nest, roost and hunt — is crucial.

+Owl expert R. J. Gutiérrez from the University of Minnesota agreed.
+He said setting aside forest habitat and naming the northern spotted owl as a threatened species in 1990 briefly boosted it before barred owls arrived.

+Until barred owls are dealt with, “all habitat is critical” so spotted owls can find refuge from the aggressive newcomers, said Gutiérrez who lives in California and has spent several decades studying spotted owls along the West Coast.

 Environmental groups cheered Tuesday’s move but expressed frustration that about 200,000 acres (about 81,000 hectares) of previously protected habitat were excluded from the new rule.

-“In the past 20 years, there’s been accelerated loss of old-growth forest on state and private lands so it’s continued to lose habitat,” said Noah Greenwald, endangered species director for the Center for Biological Diversity.
-Climate change adds to the threats faced by forests, he said.
+“In the past 20 years, there’s been accelerated loss of old-growth forest on state and private lands so it’s continued to lose habitat,” said Noah Greenwald with the Center for Biological Diversity.
+Climate change adds to the threats, he said.

-In December, wildlife officials said continued declines in owl populations mean the owl merits a more critical listing as “endangered.”
+In December, federal officials determined that northern spotted owl’s continued decline means it merits a more critical listing as “endangered.”